Usharaniyamana/kiss-and-makeup/README.md

 #### Ideal client
 The ideal client for this business is:

-Female
+* Female
-Is getting married or attending a wedding/social event.
+* Is getting married or attending a wedding/social event.
-Has a disposable income.
+* Has a disposable income.
-Is South Asian or olive skinned.
+* Is South Asian or olive skinned.
-Wants to look amazing.
+* Wants to look amazing.
-Lives in London.
+* Lives in London.
-Social media savvy.
+* Social media user, in particular Instagram.

 This project is the best way to help them achieve these things because: